 Shorter chain of command

 One of the groups developed and delivered a new roadside assistance offering from concept to full certification in 27 days, with 200 releases of code.
 “We leave it up to them to decide what to do to achieve their goals”, Gracy says.
-“Leaders create context and vision, and teams feel the empowerment to not only do the work but create how they’ll doing the work.”
+“Leaders create context and vision, and teams feel the empowerment to not only do the work but create how they’ll do the work.”

 Encourage an Environment of Open Communication